sacridini/Awesome-Geospatial/README.md

 * [pydeck](https://pydeck.gl) – Python bindings for deck.gl
 * [pydelatin](https://github.com/kylebarron/pydelatin) - Python bindings to `hmm` for fast terrain mesh generation
 * [pyDEM](https://github.com/creare-com/pydem) - Python library for Global Hydrology Analysis.
 Used to calculate upstream contributing area, aspect, slope, and topographic wetness index.
 * [pygeoapi](https://pygeoapi.io/)pygeoapi is a Python server implementation of the OGC API suite of standards.
 The project emerged as part of the next generation OGC API efforts in 2018 and provides the capability for organizations to deploy a RESTful OGC API endpoint using OpenAPI, GeoJSON, and HTML.
+* [pygeoif](https://github.com/cleder/pygeoif) - PyGeoIf provides a GeoJSON-like protocol for geo-spatial (GIS) vector data.
+A simple, pure Python implementation of geometric objects and operations, useful for basic GIS tasks.
 * [pyGEOS](https://github.com/pygeos/pygeos) - Exposes geospatial operations from GEOS into Python.
 * [pyGMT](https://github.com/GenericMappingTools/pygmt) - Pythonic interface for the Generic Mapping Tools (GMT).
 * [pyimpute](https://github.com/perrygeo/pyimpute) - Python module for geospatial prediction using scikit-learn and rasterio.